Keith Fitzpatrick was born in Nashville, TN. A self taught dancer, he has choreographed for the Dove Awards, and the... read more

 Meg has presented scholarship on Isadora Duncan and Florence Fleming Noyes for Society of Dance History Scholars, Congress on Research in Dance, and National Dance Educators Organization, blogged about early twentieth century dance at “Tunics in Texas,” and contributed as a writer to Dance Studio Life magazine.
 Meg holds an MFA from The University of Texas at Austin and a BA from Yale. www.megbrookerdance.com

-Jeff Gibson is Chair of the Theatre Division of the Tennessee Governors’ School for the Arts and Chair of the... read more
+Kate Goodwin is Chair of the Theatre Division of the Tennessee Governor’s School for the Arts.
+She teaches Stage Management... read more

 Dr. Joni M. Hand

 Dr. Joni M. Hand is currently Associate Professor of Art History at Southeast Missouri State University.
 She holds a BA... read more